A Tiger in the Zoo

 The

-poet conveys that the tiger should be free to hide himself behind the long grass to
+poet conveys that the tiger should be free and ferocious the way God has created him.
+He should be free to hide himself behind the long grass to

 catch its prey and terrorise the villagers living at the outskirts the forest.